danlentz/clj-uuid/README.md

 ## Motivation

-UUIDs represent an extremely powerful and versatile computation technique that is often overlooked, and under-utilized.
+UUIDs represent an extremely powerful and versatile computation technique that is often overlooked, and underutilized.
 In my opinion, this, in part, is due to the generally poor quality, performance, and capability of available libraries and, in part, due to a general misunderstanding in the popular consiousness of their proper use and